Electrical Stimulation Therapy

 To put it simply – no!
-In fact, the intensity of the electrical muscle stimulation or sensory nerve stimulation can be easily modified to the tolerance of each patient.
+Our physiotherapists will modify the intensity of the electrical muscle stimulation or sensory nerve stimulation for every patient’s tolerance.

-Electrical stimulation contains a variety of different modes to stimulate the nerves in different ways.
+Electrical stimulation also contains a variety of different modes to stimulate the nerves in different ways.

 Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.

 When used for muscle strengthening, electrical stimulation can sometimes become a bit uncomfortable, but it should never result in pain.

 How can I benefit from electrical stimulation therapy?

 At our Edmonton, AB physiotherapy practice, our main priorities are your comfort, safety, and dignity.

 You will also undergo a physical examination at your initial appointment.
 In addition, they will ask you questions about your current condition and medical history.

 In addition, one of our licensed physiotherapists will create an individualized treatment plan, based on your specific needs.

 Our physiotherapist will also determine if electrical stimulation is right for you.
 They will explain it in depth.
 Your physiotherapist will incorporate electrical stimulation into your treatment plan.